 Because of the specialized scientific nature of our business, our ability to develop products and to compete with our current and future competitors largely depends upon our ability to attract, retain and motivate highly qualified managerial and key scientific and technical personnel (including quality and manufacturing personnel).
 If we are unable to retain the services of one or more of the principal members of senior management or other key employees, our ability to implement our business strategy could be materially harmed.
 From time to time, there may be changes in our senior management team resulting from the hiring or departure of executives.
 For example, we hired a new Chief Executive Officer in February 2024.
-Our new Chief Executive Officer will be critical to executing on and achieving our vision, strategic direction, and business objectives.
-If we are unable to successfully transition leadership to our new Chief Executive Officer, our business, results of operations and financial conditions could be adversely affected.
+Our Chief Executive Officer is critical to executing on and achieving our vision, strategic direction, and business objectives.
 In addition, we face intense competition for qualified employees from biopharmaceutical companies, research organizations and academic institutions.
-Attracting, retaining or replacing these personnel on acceptable terms may be difficult and timeconsuming given the high demand in our industry for similar personnel.
+Attracting, retaining or replacing these personnel on acceptable terms may be difficult and time-consuming given the high demand in our industry for similar personnel.
 We believe part of being able to attract, motivate and retain personnel is our ability to offer a competitive compensation package, including equity incentive awards.
 If we cannot offer a competitive compensation package to attract and retain the qualified personnel necessary for the continued development of our business, we may not be able to maintain our operations or grow our business.